BWVL wants to abolish cabotage regulations

 This would ensure that available foreign vehicles could continue to carry cargo and that drivers would not be quarantined during cross-border travel.

 The current situation clearly shows how important transport is for the functioning of society and the whole economy.
 Western European countries, such as Germany, also see the great role played by carriers from Poland and other Central and Eastern European countries, which they have so far tried to fight with national and EU regulations, such as the Mobility Package.
-For years, German transport organisations have been talking about the need to reduce ‘systemic cabotage’, but in the face of the crisis, they want to liberate this type of operation completely.
+For years, German transport organizations have been talking about the need to reduce ‘systemic cabotage’, but in the face of the crisis, they want to liberate this type of operation completely.